-Banana passionfruit has an aromatic orange pulp studded with black seeds.
+Banana passionfruit are oblong, measuring up to 12 centimeters in length.
+They grow on vines reaching 6 to 7 meters long with shiny green leaves.
 Banana passionfruit is fragrant, with the aroma of oranges.
-The fruit grows on vines that reach 6 to 7 meters in height with green, shiny leaves.
-Banana passionfruit is oblong, measuring up to 12 centimeters in length.
 The skin of the fruit is thick and leathery, turning from green to bright yellow or orange-yellow as the fruit ripens.
+Banana passionfruit has an aromatic orange pulp studded with black seeds.
 The pulp is juicy and sweet, with a tart bite and hints of banana.
-Although the seeds are edible, they can be bitter.
+Although the seeds are edible, they can be somewhat bitter.

 Banana passionfruit is available year-round in the tropics, with a peak season in the spring and fall months.

-Banana passionfruit is a good source of fiber, vitamins A and C, and antioxidants.
-It contains calcium, phosphorus, iron, carbohydrates, and a small amount of protein.
+Banana passionfruit are a good source of fiber, vitamins A and C, and antioxidants.
+The fruits contain calcium, phosphorus, iron, carbohydrates, and a small amount of protein.

 Banana passionfruit was given its English name in New Zealand, where it was introduced in the 1850s.
 It is illegal to sell and distribute the Banana passionfruit plant in both New Zealand and Hawaii, as it is considered to be an invasive species.
 Due to its fast-growing and upright climbing nature, the Banana passionfruit vines over grow and kill native plants, by blocking their access to sunlight.
 In the fragile ecosystems on the islands of Hawaii and Kauai, Banana passionfruit seeds are spread by birds and wild pigs, and the plant has over taken 520 square kilometers of native forest.

-Banana passionfruit is native to the tropical and subtropical Andean regions of South America, and in Venezuela, and eastern Colombia, Bolivia and Peru.
-Banana passionfruit reached the United States in 1920, when the Department of Agriculture received seeds from Ecuador and Colombia.
-It is not commonly grown in the US today.
-It is found in most tropical regions of the world, including in the Mediterranean, Africa, Australia and India.
+Banana passionfruit are native to the tropical and subtropical Andean regions of South America, including Venezuela, Bolivia, Peru, and eastern Colombia.
+Banana passionfruit were introduced to the United States in 1920, when the Department of Agriculture received seeds from Ecuador and Colombia.
+They are not commonly grown in the United States today but are found in most tropical regions of the world, including in the Mediterranean, Africa, Australia and India.